Fianarantsoa Travel Information

 Do not photograph military or police establishments while in Madagascar.
 Identification should be carried at all times by visitors.
 In rural areas, locals may abide by a number of taboos called fady, which should be respected by visitors at all times.

 The international dialling code for Madagascar is +261.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
-To make an international call to Madagascar, the dialling code of 261 must be followed by a two-digit operator code (e.g. 20 for TELMA, the most reliable), then the regional code (e.g. 22 for Antananarivo) and then the five-digit number.
-A GSM 900 network is in use, covering major cities and main roads.
-Public internet access exists in large cities; there are a few Internet cafes in Antananarivo.
+To make an international call to Madagascar, the dialling code of 261 must be followed by a two-digit operator code (e.g. 34 for TELMA, the most reliable), then the regional code (e.g. 22 for Antananarivo) and then the five-digit number.
+A GSM 900 network is in use, covering major cities and main roads, and some operators have also introduced 3G networks.
+Public internet access exists in large cities and there are a few internet cafes in Antananarivo.

-Visitors older than 21 years may bring 500 cigarettes or 25 cigars or 500g tobacco, as well as one bottle of alcohol into the country without incurring import duty.
-Visitors are allowed to export a maximum of 100g vanilla without cost.
+Visitors may bring 500 cigarettes or 25 cigars or 500g tobacco, as well as one bottle of alcohol into the country without incurring import duty.

 Become our Fianarantsoa Travel Expert